0605akj0605/SCAL-LAB-PCB-DESIGNS/README.md

-# SCAL LAB: PCB Design – Automated Cooking Stove (Practice Projects)
+# SCAL LAB: PCB Design – Automated Cooking Stove

 This repository contains PCB design practice work initially intended for an automated cooking stove project.
 Although the final implementation using a PCB was dropped, the repository includes schematic and board layouts for circuits designed during the exploration and learning phase.